hybridadmin/ansible-role-softether-vpn/README.md

 Usage with ansible galaxy workflow
 ----------------------------------

-If you installed the sa-vpn-softether role using the command
+If you installed the hybridadmin.softether_vpn role using the command

 `
-   ansible-galaxy install softasap.sa-vpn-softether
+   ansible-galaxy install hybridadmin.softether_vpn
 `

 the role will be available in the folder library/softasap.sa-vpn-softether